0xProject/0x-monorepo/packages/testnet-faucets/README.md

 #### Parameters

-Both endpoints take a query parameter named `networkId` to specify the desired network where you would like to receive the ETH or ZRX.
+The endpoints `/ether` and `/zrx` take a query parameter named `networkId` to specify the desired network where you would like to receive the ETH or ZRX.
 For example:

 ```bash
 curl -i http://localhost:3000/ether/0x14e2F1F157E7DD4057D02817436D628A37120FD1\?networkId=3